proactis-documentation/documentation-source/docs/p2p/sso.md

 !!!
 Note

-    Upon exit form P2P, the browser will be redirected back to the custom login page with the following in the querystring __action=logout__.
+    Upon exit from P2P, the browser will be redirected back to the custom login page with the following in the querystring __action=logout__.
 If the custom logon page uses automated logins then it must take notice of this parameter to not automatically log the user back in again

 ### Return Messages
 Messages are return to the custom login page using the following query string format